Photo: Amanda Lauren

 Upright vacuums come with filters to prevent dust and other allergens from getting into the air.
 While regular filters are fine for most people, high-efficiency particulate air (HEPA) filters are designed to remove nearly 100 percent of airborne particles and can be useful for those who suffer from severe allergies or asthma.
 Vacuums with normal filters may have higher airflow ratings because they do not have as much resistance as those with HEPA filters.
 Some filters are reusable and washable, but they can still clog up over time, meaning they eventually will need to be replaced.

-When shopping for a vacuum, look for one that is easy to move around, especially if you need to carry it up and down the stairs.
-Factors that impact maneuverability include weight, handle, wheels, and swivel head.
+When shopping for a vacuum, look for one that is easy to move around, especially if you need to carry it up- and downstairs.
+Factors that affect maneuverability include weight, handle, wheels, and swivel head.
 The average weight of an upright vacuum is between 13 and 18 pounds, but some lightweight models can weigh as little as 8 pounds.
 Vacuums with swivel heads are easiest to maneuver around furniture and other obstacles.
-Some also come with adjustable height options, so you can raise or lower the head of the vacuum to accommodate different floor surfaces.
+Some also come with adjustable height options, so users can raise or lower the head of the vacuum to accommodate different floor surfaces.
 Vacuums with smooth wheels prevent scratches when vacuuming hardwood floors.

 The noise level of a vacuum cleaner is measured in decibels (dB).
 All vacuums generate noise, but some are quieter than others.
-If you are looking for a quiet vacuum cleaner, stick to vacuums under 80 dB.
+If shoppers are looking for a quiet vacuum cleaner, they should stick to vacuums quieter than 80 dB.

 Bag capacity measures how much dirt and debris a vacuum cleaner can hold before the bag needs to be replaced.
 Vacuums with larger bag capacity offer better airflow, which means better cleaning.
 Vacuums with smaller bag capacity need to be replaced more frequently.